-- recognition of liabilities and contingent liabilities within the scope of IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" and IFRIC 21 "Levies", explicitly specifying that contingent liabilities are not recognized at the date of acquisition.
-The amendments are applied prospectively. - Amendments to IAS 16 "Property, Plant and Equipment" (in force for annual periods beginning on or after 1 January 2022, not endorsed by EC).
+- Amendments to IAS 16 "Property, Plant and Equipment" (in force for annual periods from 1 January 2022, endorsed by EC).
 These amendments prohibit deducting from the cost for "testing whether the asset is functioning properly", which is part of the direct costs attributable to bringing the asset to the location and condition necessary for it to be capable of operating in the manner intended by management, net proceeds received from selling items produced while the entity is preparing the asset for its intended location and condition.
 Instead, the entity shall recognize this sales revenue for such items and the respective costs related thereto within profit or loss for the period, in accordance with the other applicable standards.
 The amendments specify that testing whether the asset is functioning properly is in fact an assessment of whether the technical and physical performance and capacity of the asset correspond to its intended use in production, supply of goods or services, lease, or for administrative purposes.
 Additionally, the amendment requires entities to separately disclose the amounts of proceeds and costs relating to items produced that are not an output of the entity's ordinary activities.
-The amendments are applied retrospectively, but only for property, plant and equipment brought to the location and condition necessary for their intended use on or after the start of the earliest period presented in the financial statements for which the entity first applies the amendments. - Amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" (in force for annual periods beginning on or after 1 January 2022, not endorsed by EC).
-The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract', including: a) direct labour costs and direct cost of materials; and b) additional costs which related directly to fulfilling the contract for instance, the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract.
+The amendments are applied retrospectively, but only for property, plant and equipment brought to the location and condition necessary for their intended use on or after the start of the earliest period presented in the financial statements for which the entity first applies the amendments.
+Management has made a study and determined that the changes do not affect the accounting policy and the values, presentation and classification of the company's assets, liabilities, operations and results. - Amendments to IAS 37 "Provisions, Contingent Liabilities and Contingent Assets" (in force from 1 January 2022, endorsed by EC).
+The amendments specify that the 'cost of fulfilling' a contract comprises the 'costs that relate directly to the contract', including: a) direct labour costs and direct cost of materials; and b) additional costs which related directly to fulfilling the contract - for instance, the allocation of the depreciation charge for an item of property, plant and equipment used in fulfilling the contract.
 Administrative and other general costs are excluded, unless specifically billable to the counterpart.
 The amendments also make a small adjustment to the clarifications for recognition of impairment losses before a separate onerous contract provision is created, by highlighting that these are assets used in fulfilling the contract rather than assets dedicated thereto, which was the requirement prior to the amendments' enforcement.
-An entity shall apply those amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments. - Annual Improvements to IFRSs 2018-2020 Cycle, to IFRS 1 "First-time Adoption of International Financial Reporting Standards", IFRS 9 "Financial Instruments", Illustrative Example 13 to IFRS 16 "Leases" and IAS 41 "Agriculture" (in force for annual periods beginning on or after 1 January 2022, not endorsed by EC).
-These improvements introduce partial amendments to the following standards: a) the amendment to IFRS 1 grants a relief for a subsidiary in first-time adoption of IFRS at a date later than the parent.
-It measures in its separate financial statements the assets and liabilities at the carrying amounts that would be included in the parent's consolidated financial statements based on which the parent acquired the subsidiary.
-The subsidiary may, in its financial statements, measure the cumulative translation differences using the carrying amount stated in the parent's consolidated financial statements based on the date of the parent's date of transition to IFRS, unless adjustments have been made for the purpose of consolidation procedures or to account for the business combination's effects.
-This amendments will also be applied for associates and joint ventures which have elected the same relief under IFRS 1.
-Entities shall apply this amendments for annual reporting periods beginning on or after 1 January 2022.
-Earlier application is permitted; b) the amendment to IFRS 9 clarifies which fees an entity includes when it applies the '10 per cent' test in assessing whether in case of a modification of a financial liability the conditions of the new or amended financial liability significantly differ from the conditions of the initially recognized one.
-According to the amendment, the entity includes only fees paid or received between the entity (the borrower) and the lender, including fees paid or received by either the entity or the lender on the other's behalf.
-The entity applies the amendments to financial liabilities modified at or after the beginning of the annual reporting period in which it first applies these amendments; c) the amendment to Illustrative Example 13 to IFRS 16 removes from the example the illustration of the reimbursement of leasehold improvements by the lessor in order to resolve any potential confusion regarding the treatment of lease incentives.
-Since the amendment refers to an illustrative example accompanying the standard and is not a part thereof, no enforcement date is specified; d) the amendment to IAS 41 removes the requirement for entities to exclude taxation cash flows when measuring the fair value of biological assets and agricultural production.
+An entity shall apply those amendments to contracts for which it has not yet fulfilled all its obligations at the beginning of the annual reporting period in which it first applies the amendments.
+Management has made a study and determined that the changes do not affect the accounting policy and the values, presentation and classification of the company's assets, liabilities, operations and results.